Kim Richards: Career

 Richards' career began when she was months old and appeared in a TV commercial for Firth Carpet.
 From 1970 to 1971, she starred as Prudence Everett in the television series Nanny and the Professor.
 She also starred in several Disney films, including Escape to Witch Mountain, No Deposit, No Return, and Return from Witch Mountain.

 In 1974 and 1976, Richards appeared in Disney's Whiz Kid Capers series (The Whiz Kid and the Mystery at Riverton and The Whiz Kid and the Carnival Caper), two television movies that aired as part of The Wonderful World of Disney anthology series.

 Richards and her sister Kyle played sisters in the thriller film The Car (1977).
 She teamed up once again with Witch Mountain co-star Ike Eisenmann in the made-for-television movie Devil Dog: The Hound of Hell (1978).
 In the 1976 film Assault on Precinct 13, she played a young girl who was brutally murdered when a gang member fired a round into her chest.
 She later starred in the short-lived television series Hello, Larry (1979-80) and appeared as a guest on numerous episodes of American television shows, including Emergency!, Diff'rent Strokes, Alice, Fantasy Island, The Love Boat, CHiPs, Magnum, P.I., James at 16, The Dukes of Hazzard, The Rockford Files, and Little House on the Prairie as Olga Nordstrom.

 As a young adult, she appeared in Meatballs Part II (1984) and Tuff Turf (1985). in 1990, she co-produced the film Escape, along with then-husband G. Monty Brinson.

-Richards appeared in a supporting role as Christina Ricci's estranged mother in Black Snake Moan (2006).
+Richards appeared in a supporting role as Christina Ricci's estranged mother in the drama film Black Snake Moan (2006).
 She made a cameo appearance in Race to Witch Mountain (2009), playing a waitress named Tina, a minor variation from the character Tia she played in the franchise's 1975 and 1978 films.

 In 2010, Richards began appearing as a regular cast member of The Real Housewives of Beverly Hills, alongside her sister Kyle.
 After five seasons, Kim was let go as a full-time cast member following her personal struggles.
-She returned as a guest star, though, in the show's sixth, seventh, ninth, and tenth seasons.
+She returned as a guest star, though, in the show's sixth, seventh, ninth, tenth and thirteenth seasons.
+On April 10, 2023, in honor of National Sibling Day, Richards and half-sister Kathy Hilton appeared together on Entertainment Tonight's "Spill the ETea" segment discussing their relationship, their children and being grandparents.